 The traditional main campus is on a city block bordered by Patterson Street, Brookwood Drive, Oak Street, and Georgia Avenue.
-As the campus has grown, Main Campus has extended south and west.
+As the campus has grown, Main Campus has extended north, south, east, and west.
 The following list describes the traditional principle buildings:

 West Hall, long known as the symbol of Valdosta State University, has undergone renovation and expansion.
 It houses the administrative offices of the President, the Provost and Vice President for Academic Affairs, Legal Affairs, and the Departments of English, Political Science, and Modern and Classical Languages.
 In addition, this building houses the graduate programs in Public Administration, the language laboratory, and electronic classrooms.

 The Hugh C. Bailey Science Center, completed in 2001 and named in 2005 in honor of former President Bailey, who served the University with distinction for 23 years, provides offices, classrooms, and laboratories for the Departments of Biology and Chemistry as well as offices for the Dean of the College of Arts and Sciences.
 An addition was completed in 2012.

 Nevins Hall houses offices, classrooms, and laboratories of the Departments of Physics, Astronomy, and Geosciences; Mathematics; Computer Science; Sociology, Anthropology, and Criminal Justice; and the African American Studies Program.
 This building is named in honor of the late Dr. Beatrice I. Nevins, head of the Department of Biology for many years.